smart-data-models/dataModel.GreenEnergy/GreenEnergyGenerator/doc/spec_JA.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     maxBiomassMeasure:
-      description: 'A measure of maximum biomass energy that can be generated.
+      description: A measure of maximum biomass energy that can be generated.
 The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
-3 characters).'
+3 characters)
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: KWT
     maxEolicPowerMeasure:
-      description: 'A measure of maximum eolic energy that can be generated.
+      description: A measure of maximum eolic energy that can be generated.
 The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
-3 characters).'
+3 characters)
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: KWT
     maxGeothermalPowerGenerated:
-      description: 'A measure of maximum geothermal energy that can be generated.
+      description: A measure of maximum geothermal energy that can be generated.
 The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
-3 characters).'
+3 characters)
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: KWT
     maxHydroPowerMeasure:
-      description: 'A measure of maximum hydropower energy that can be generated.
+      description: A measure of maximum hydropower energy that can be generated.
 The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
-3 characters).'
+3 characters)
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: KWT
     maxSolarPowerMeasure:
-      description: 'A measure of maximum solar energy that can be generated.
+      description: A measure of maximum solar energy that can be generated.
 The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
-3 characters).'
+3 characters)
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: KWT
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *greenenergygenerator_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     redistribution:
-      description: 'Indicates whether the generated energy will be dumped into the network'
+      description: Indicates whether the generated energy will be dumped into the network
       type: boolean
       x-ngsi:
         model: https://schema.org/Boolean
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri